Are we all children of sin in this world, within us from birth until our last day on this earth?

 Upon the death of her father, she returns to the Jewish community left many years earlier.

-Together with the hostility at having abandoned his role in the family, very soon will commit a much graver sin.
+Together with the hostility at having abandoned his family role, she very soon will commit a much graver sin.

 In fact, she meet an old friend abandoned along with everything else and with which had a lesbian relationship.

-But she’s now the wife to an important member of the community that will be shocked by the revelation.
+But she’s now the wife to an important member, oppressed by the community bigot’s sin guilt that will be shocked by the revelation.

 Equally valid Alessandro Nivola as the husband who understands and even accepts the love between the two, but must intervene as his duty of dogma.

 A movie written and directed by Sebastián Lelio that deals with an unusual story and manages to narrate it thrilling the viewer until the end.

 What are you willing to do to be rich?

 A non-trivial question that will haunt the protagonist of this film.